Criobe/documentation/docs/developer-guide/index.md

 # Developer Guide

-Welcome to the CRIOBE developer documentation.
+Welcome to the QUADRATSEG developer documentation, covering the platform developed by CRIOBE.
 This guide helps contributors understand the system architecture, development workflows, and contribution processes.

 ## For Contributors